RichDom2185/jekyll-fancy-tables/README.md

 ## Add it to your site

+### Step 1: Copy the required files

+Copy the following files to your site's `_includes` folder:

+* `fancy-tables.liquid`: The main parser to generate the tables
+* `capturehtml.liquid`: Un-escapes HTML special characters, used to parse HTML tags inside pre-formatted code blocks

+### Step 2: Include it in your site

 Simply include it in any of the layouts you want to add support for:

 **Recommended:** Reassign the layout's `content` variable.
 This approach ensures compatibility should you want to include additional features: